xPMo/misc-scripts/README.md

 pylight: highlights each provided string in a seperate color

-leaderboard: gets the current Steam leaderboards for Distance using xml parsing. **Currently broken as Steam is deprecating their community xml pages**
+leaderboard: gets the current Steam leaderboards for Distance using xml parsing.
+Requires a Steam API key in ~/.local/share/steamapikey or in a provided file by the `-k` flag

 leaderboard.old: old version of leaderboard, gets the current Steam leaderboards for Distance using html parsing